martinremy/wrf/doc/cmake/LIBS.md

 make install
 ```

-If you require MPI support you can continue with the section below, otherwise you can go back to [Build and Install WRF-CMake](README_CMAKE_INSTALL.md#build-and-install-wrf-cmake).
+If you require MPI support you can continue with the section below, otherwise you can go back to [Build and Install WRF-CMake].

 ### Microsoft MPI support
 The following MS MPI instructions originated from: